lovisahallgren/Photoify/README.md

 - [x] As a user I should be able to edit my posts.
 - [x] As a user I should be able to delete my posts.
 - [x] As a user I should be able to like and dislike posts.
+- [x] As a user I'm able to delete my account along with all posts and comments.

 ## Tested
 * [Rebecca Klaening](https://github.com/RebeccaKlaening)